Images and Media

 Can you help me find images?

-If you are struggling with illustrating your piece, we may be able to offer some limited support procuring an image.
+If you are struggling with illustrating your piece, we may be able to offer some limited support in procuring an image.

 Can you (Open Rivers) arrange permission or rights for an image?